Card game “Makao”

 Card game Macao

-As in the usual game, the next card must be either of the same rank or the same suit.
-The game is played with queens and aces, but jokers are not included.
+As in a regular game, the next card must be either of the same rank or from the same suit.
+The game is played with queens and aces, but jokers are not included in this game.
 Again, cards are discarded until the player has nothing to discard and draws one card from the deck.
 The winner is the one who discards all their cards first.

-If playing with the king of hearts, twos, and threes, players must draw the specified number of cards unless they discard a card of the same rank to the next player.
+If playing with the king of hearts, twos, and threes, players must take the specified number of cards unless they discard a card of the same rank to the next player.

 Special cards:

-Other special cards are the same as in regular “Makao”.
-If a two is discarded, the next player must draw 2 cards from the deck unless they have the same card, i.e., a two.
-They place it on top, and the next player must draw 4 cards from the deck.
+Other special cards are the same as in the regular “Macao”.
+If a two is discarded on the table, the next player must take 2 cards from the deck unless they have the same, i.e., a two, card.
+They discard it on top, and the next player must take 4 cards from the deck.
 The same applies to threes.

-When a hearts king is discarded, the next player must draw 5 cards.
+After discarding the king of hearts, the next player must take 5 cards.

-In this version of “Makao”, points are counted.
+In this “Macao” variant, points are counted.
 Usually, the game is played up to 500 points, and the first to reach them loses.

 10 cards and face cards are worth 10 points